bareos/bareos/docs/manuals/en/new_main_reference/source/IntroductionAndTutorial/Tutorial.rst

 Manual configuration
 ^^^^^^^^^^^^^^^^^^^^

 Alternatively you can configure your resources manually.
-On the |bareosDir| create the file
+On the |dir| create the file

 .. code-block:: bareosconfig
    :caption: bareos-dir.d/client/client2-fd.conf